7 American vs British English

 An alternative approach, favoured in academia, uses CE (meaning the Common Era and used in place of AD) and BCE (before the Common Era).
 However, because this usage is not yet widely established, LingServe continues to use AD and BC.

-With the exception of translations for customers for whom US English is the default language (see customer-specific information in AVIS), use British English by default, unless US English is specified for the translation in hand or it becomes apparent during the course of translation that US English would be more appropriate (if in doubt, check).
-In the case of financial texts where companies are reporting to US GAAP use US English in order to avoid inconsistencies within the text.
+With the exception of translations for customers for whom US English is the stated preference, use British English by default, unless US English is specified for the particular translation or it becomes apparent during the course of translation that US English would be more appropriate (if in doubt, check).
+In the case of financial texts where companies are reporting to US GAAP, use US English in order to avoid inconsistencies within the text.
+Where formal documents (for example IFRSs, EU directives, UN policies) or official titles and designations are directly referenced or quoted, always use the original form of English, regardless of the particular customer's preference.

 Regardless of whether you are using GB or US English, always assume an international readership and try to use terminology that will be commonly understood.
 Avoid the obvious sporting analogies (e.g. batting on a sticky wicket), cultural references and colloquial language.
-Translations into English, particularly from German customers, are often not specifically for native English readers (US or British) at all, but for an international readership in general.
+Translations into English are often not specifically for native English readers at all, but for an international readership in general.
 In other words, the choice of US or GB English is often less related to the end use and readership of a text and more to do with the perceived preference of the individual customer, or in the case of GB English, simply the default applied by LingServe.

 Abbreviations / acronyms